“Conformity is the jailer of freedom and the enemy of growth.” ~ John F. Kennedy

 Slice of Americana

 In this same peacetime stability, however, is where we ramp it up for trillions of others.
-For these beings, there is no consent to contract: their lives and deaths are taken from them — by us — against their will.
-No animal is hard-wired to give its life willingly, to sacrifice — not even people.
-As animals, we are all wired to survive.
+For these beings, there is no consent to contract: their lives and deaths are taken from them, by us, against their will.
+No animal is hard-wired to give its life willingly, to sacrifice.
+Even people who get to choose, as animals, we are all wired to survive.

-It’s been made easy for us to take them all for granted; we really shouldn’t.
+It’s been made easy for us to take it all for granted.
+We really shouldn’t.

-This weekend, extend your baseline of compassion outward, past the male versus female serviceman, past petty difference in skin tone, ignoring differences in faith or beliefs — even discounting the number of feet that touch the ground.
+This weekend, extend your baseline of compassion outward, past the male versus female serviceman, past petty differences in skin tone and countries of origin, ignoring differences in faith and beliefs, even discounting the number of feet that touch the ground.

-None of what we do to these beings is even necessary.
-Like many of our daily actions, we are just doing it out of habit.
+None of what we do to these beings is even necessary for our survival.
+Like many of our daily actions, we are just doing what we do out of habit and convenience.

 So yes, let’s honor our servicemen, remember their sacrifices.
 While you’re at it, free those who have never enjoyed our freedoms.
 Free them from your stomachs and — especially — from the mere seconds of pleasure upon your tongue.